iPhone

 Implement a multi-layered approach to blocking porn on iPhone so that it's difficult to bypass filtering.

-Unlike other platforms, Apple imposes strict limits on the capabilities of apps you can download from their App Store.
+Apple imposes strict limits on the capabilities of apps you can download from their App Store.
 I've looked into this in-depth, testing across many different types of Apple products with a particular focus on iOS devices.

 However, Apple provides a few ways to achieve highly restrictive setups, but you just can't rely on a single-app solution from their App Store.

 In 2024, blocking porn isn't just a concern for parents.
 It's becoming more common for adults to set up their own self-restrictions to break bad habits caused by modern internet and smartphone use.
-This means that the typical screen time and digital wellbeing features built into smartphones don't cut it in 2024.

 Effective blocking on iOS is possible in 2024, but the ideal approach requires additional configuration and a multi-layered approach to blocking content and preventing bypass.